litexlang/litex-official-documents/Tutorial/Introduction.md

 <div align="center">

+# Litex: Scale Formal Reasoning in AI Era

-# Litex: A Simple Formal Language Learnable in 2 Hours, Not 1 Year.
-Designed for AI era.
+## A Simple Formal Language Learnable in 2 Hours, Not 1 Year.

 **version v0.1.10-beta (not yet ready for production use)**
 *Jiachen Shen and The Litex Team*